matteocrippa/awesome-swift/README.md

 * [Cheetah](https://github.com/suguru/Cheetah) - An animation library on iOS with Swift 2.
 * [DKChainableAnimationKit](https://github.com/Draveness/DKChainableAnimationKit) - Easy to read and write chainable animations in Swift.
 * [EasyAnimation](https://github.com/icanzilb/EasyAnimation) - A Swift library to take the power of UIView.animateWithDuration(_:, animations:...) to a whole new level.
+* [IBAnimatable](https://github.com/JakeLin/IBAnimatable) - Design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder with IBAnimatable.
 * [Presentation](https://github.com/hyperoslo/Presentation) - A Swift library to help you to make tutorials, release notes and animated pages.
 * [Spring](https://github.com/MengTo/Spring) - A library to simplify iOS animations in Swift.